Minimising Divorce Conflict during Good Divorce Week

 27 November 2018

 This week isn't just any week, it's Good Divorce Week – an awareness raising week all about reducing conflict in divorce.
-Good Divorce Week has been launched by Resolution, an organisation of 6,500 Family Lawyers and professionals across England and Wales, of which our Head of Family Law, Tracey Moloney, is a member.
+Good Divorce Week has been launched by Resolution, an organisation of 6,500 Family Lawyers and professionals across England and Wales.

 The purpose of Good Divorce Week is to highlight the long term effects that conflict during divorce can have on all those involved, and to highlight ways in which this conflict can be reduced.

 The Consequences of Conflict in Divorce

 Conflict during a divorce can have significant long-term effects on all those involved.
 What was an amicable separation could become soured, with conflict commonly inflicting deep wounds that may never fully heal.
 If children are involved then this conflict can also be very damaging for them, potentially impacting on their physical and emotional well-being.

 There have been many calls recently for reforms to divorce law in England and Wales which would see blame removed from the process.
 Currently, unless a couple is divorcing on the grounds of two or more years of separation, then the divorce depends on one person blaming the actions of the other for the breakdown of the marriage.

 The irretrievable breakdown of the marriage must be based on one of the legally recognised reasons (or facts) for divorce.
 Aside from separation, these are: